-Sinclair 'did not fully disclose facts' on Tribune merger: U.S. agency
+Sinclair 'did not fully disclose facts' on Tribune merger - FCC

 Sinclair said on Wednesday it will drop plans to divest stations in Dallas, Chicago and Houston to “expedite” the transaction after the FCC suggested the company would still control the stations.

+The FCC, which voted 4-0 to send the issue to a hearing, suggested that three Tribune stations being divested were being sold at below-market prices to entities with close ties to Sinclair.

 Sinclair had proposed to sell WGN in Chicago to a Maryland auto dealer Steven Fader, a longtime business associate of Sinclair Executive Chairman David Smith, and would largely continue to operate the station under a services agreement.
+Instead Sinclair said it would acquire WGN.

 Sinclair also said it was withdrawing plans to sell stations in Dallas and Houston to Cunningham Broadcasting Corp, a company controlled by the estate of Smith’s mother.
 Sinclair said on Wednesday it now wants to put the two Texas stations into a divestiture trust to be sold and operated by an independent trustee.